 - Whether the material depicts or describes sexual conduct in a patently offensive way.

 Obscenity crimes are difficult because each person has a different view on what reasonable is.
-This can be used to your advantage if you have an experienced Atlanta Obscenity Crime Lawyer.
+This can be used to your advantage if you have an experienced Atlanta Criminal Lawyer.
 We know what defenses work best in your case and are prepared to help you now.

 Georgia has a variety of laws that govern the possession, use, and ownership of firearms.
 There are a slew of charges you could face in connection with a weapon.
 Some examples of weapon charges include: carrying a firearm without a license, possession of a firearm in the commission of a felony, pointing or aiming a gun at another, and unlawful possession of a firearm.
 No matter the charge, our weapon lawyers in Atlanta can help fight your case.
 We will take the time to thoroughly investigate your case, and present all applicable defenses.
 While most weapon offenses are charged as misdemeanors, you could lose your ability to possess a firearm in the future.
 Therefore, contact us before you just plead guilty.
 There are always Georgia Criminal Defenses that apply.
 Call us to discuss your today.